zetjiin/yacg-python-custom-generators-script/README.md

 2. Install the KubeJS and YACG mods in Minecraft.
 3. Configure the `input.json` and `config.json` files.
 4. Run the Python script to generate your resource pack and scripts.
-5. Place the output folders into your Minecraft instance folder
+5. Place the output directorys into your Minecraft instance directory
 6.  (optional) If you want, replace the textures in the resource pack with your own textures, it's pretty easy to do.
-	- to help with this I created secondary script in secondary_script_to_generate_images folder

-Enjoy your customized generators in Minecraft!
+	- to help with this I created secondary script in secondary_script_to_generate_images directory (you can see example of both scripts in action in example_results directory) Enjoy your customized generators in Minecraft!
 Thanks to the https://github.com/syorito-hatsuki for making this possible!